Daisies (film): International

 The film was very well received in Europe.
 French journalist Pierre Billard, writing for L'Express, compared Daisies to Mack Sennett and Marx Brothers movies and called it "a grand celebration of absurdities with technical finesse and marvellous art direction so rarely achieved".

 In the American press, the reception was mostly negative.
 Bosley Crowther described it in The New York Times as a "Pretentiously kookie and laboriously overblown mod farce about two playgirls who are thoroughly emptyheaded.
 Its stabs at humor and satire simply don't cut."
-New Zealander freelance film critic Carmen Gray directly addressed Crowther's assessment 55 years later by writing, "What he failed to recognize was that, under patriarchal and totalitarian oppression, clearing one’s own mind can be a radical act of deprogramming."
+New Zealander freelance film critic Carmen Gray directly addressed Crowther's assessment 55 years later by writing, "What he failed to recognize was that, under patriarchal and totalitarian oppression, clearing one's own mind can be a radical act of deprogramming."
 Gray also explained that the end title "takes aim at the hypocrisy of censuring such a spectacle while turning a blind eye to much graver abuses of power," the referenced spectacle being the scene involving both Maries trashing a feast.

-It is the highest ranked Czech film in They Shoot Pictures Don't They, an aggregator of critic best-of lists.
 It was also ranked the sixth greatest film directed by a woman in a 2019 BBC poll.